 What Causes Subchorionic Hemorrhage in Pregnancy?

-As you may know, I was diagnosed with a subchorionic hemorrage a few weeks back, as I explained in this post.
+During my fourth pregnancy with my rainbow baby, I started to bleed heavily.
+I had just had an ultrasound that day and the baby appeared fine, but the blood made me feel otherwise.
+I was diagnosed with a subchorionic hemorrhage, also known as a subchorionic hematoma, as I explained in this post.
 I was 13 weeks pregnant at the time, and very scared and confused.

 I did what every other woman who has had the condition does: I googled what causes subchorionic hemorrhage in pregnancy (you better believe I did a ton of research!)
 The results were disappointing.
 Why?